OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training: Introduction

 Owing to the scaling law, considerable resources are dedicated to training MLLMs with billions of parameters and trillions of tokens, which is extremely expensive and time-consuming~\cite{team2024chameleon, treport}.
-Several existing frameworks such as Megatron-LM~\cite{shoeybi2019megatron} and DeepSpeed~\cite{10.1145/3394486.3406703} can be adapted to accelerate the training speed of MLLMs.
+Currently, several existing frameworks such as Megatron-LM~\cite{shoeybi2019megatron} and DeepSpeed~\cite{10.1145/3394486.3406703} can be adapted to accelerate the training speed of MLLMs.
 However, when training with sequential data, the varying sequence lengths and the randomness in batching~\cite{Robbins1951ASA} introduce imbalances in mini-batches across different data parallelism (DP) instances.
 This imbalance causes uneven GPU utilization, which consequently degrades the efficiency and scalability of MLLM training.
-Furthermore, independent execution of encoders requires the elimination of imbalances during multiple phases, otherwise, mini-batch imbalances of arbitrary modalities can significantly reduce training efficiency.
-The challenge to achieve this objective is raised by a phenomenon in multimodal training data, called Modality Composition Incoherence, which refers to the dramatic variation in the proportion of a certain modality across different examples.
-Modality Composition Incoherence makes it difficult to resolve the mini-batches imbalance across all phases through a single balancing operation.
-Existing methods, collectively referred to as Batch Pre-Balancing methods in this paper, operate only once at the beginning of a training iteration and can only focus on the imbalance in a single phase.
-Therefore, they cannot effectively eliminate mini-batch imbalances throughout each phase of MLLM training due to Modality Composition Incoherence.
+Furthermore, independent execution of encoders indicates multiple mini-batches during different phases and requires the elimination of imbalances during each phase, otherwise, mini-batch imbalances of arbitrary modalities can significantly reduce training efficiency.
+The challenge to achieve this objective is raised by a phenomenon in multimodal data, called \textbf{Modality Composition Incoherence}, which refers to the dramatic variation in the proportion of the same modality across different examples.
+Modality Composition Incoherence makes it difficult to resolve mini-batches imbalances across all phases through performing balancing operations only on mini-batches of examples.
+Existing methods, collectively referred to as Batch Pre-Balancing methods in this paper, operate only on mini-batches of examples at the beginning of a training iteration and can focus on the imbalance only in a single phase, inevitably failing to achieve fully accelerate MLLM training.